Jon Romano: Shooting and incarceration

-During his prison sentence, Romano wrote a series of letters that advocated against gun violence.
-On February 21, 2018, The Times Union wrote a column that featured comments from John Sawchuk.
-Romano responded with a letter thanking the assistant principal for apprehending him before he hurt himself or others.
+He wrote a series of letters during his incarceration that advocated against gun violence.
+After the 2018 Parkland high school shooting, he wrote that the survivors were "courageous and inspiring for demanding action from politicians".
+On February 21, 2018, The Albany Times Union published a column featuring comments from Sawchuk.
+Romano responded with a letter thanking Sawchuk for stopping him before he could hurt himself or others.